Rensselaer Iron Works on Hudson River Rensselaer Iron Works logo Rensselaer Iron Works west end

 Rensselaer Iron Works Oldest Building

-Our circuitous wanderings had left us disoriented, so we were mildly surprised to step through an arched doorway and find ourselves in the west building, the oldest surviving structure in the complex (above).
-Here clerestory window openings and pried-off plastic window panels had turned midnight into evening.
+Our circuitous wanderings had left us disoriented, so we were mildly surprised to step through an arched doorway and find ourselves in the Monitor-era west building (above).
+Here clerestory window openings and pried-off plastic window panels turned midnight into evening.
 We weren't sure of the building's original purpose, but, we could see a very large subterranean tank through holes in the buckled plank floor (below).

 Rensselaer Iron Works Oldest Building Interior

-This oldest building contained not just flotsam and jetsam but numerous artifacts from the Ludlow Valve Company days.
-Among them were large wooden patterns that were probably used to cast fire hydrant valves (below).
-In excruciating heat, a moulder, who had cultivated his skills during a four to seven year apprenticeship, would have tamped wet sand or earth into these custom-made patterns and then painstakingly removed them, leaving a mould into which a "puddler" would pour molten iron.
+In this gallery we found numerous artifacts from the Ludlow Valve Company days.
+In excrutiating heat, a moulder, who had cultivated his skills during a four to seven year apprenticeship, would have tamped wet sand or earth into these custom-made wooden patterns and then painstakingly removed them to create a mould.
+A "puddler" would then have poured molten iron into the mould to cast a fire hydrant valve.

 Rensselaer Iron Works Molds